jpedroza1228/dissertation/README.md

 # dissertation
-Dissertation repo for data, scripts,and write-ups
+Dissertation repo for data, scripts, and write-ups